rayk/darpule/README.md

     assert(typesInPayload[3] == bool);
 ```

 By importing the predicate library, you can start do a few more things.
-All the Predicates evaluate to True or False, True being yes and false being no.
+All the Predicates evaluate to True or False, True being yes and False being no.
 ```dart
     /// Predicate can help you answer some questions about the Tuple.